jvzonlab/OrganoidTracker/_sources/IMAGE_FORMATS.md.txt

 If instead only a single TIFF file is found, OrganoidTracker assumes that an the entire time-series is saved to that file.
 OrganoidTracker uses the `tifffile` Python package to read the metadata of the file, to found our how the file is constructed.
 If OrganoidTracker doesn't understand the file format, an error message is displayed.

 ## A single image
-If the program cannot find any pattern in the file name, and the file is not a multi-page TIFF file, it will display a warning and load only that image.
+If the program cannot find any pattern in the file name, and the file is not a multi-page TIFF file, it will load only that image.
 You'll end up with a "movie" of only one time point.

+The following formats are supported:
+* PNG files (`.png`)
+* JPEG files (`.jpg` or `.jpeg`)